 Wilderness survival tips like these ones don’t replace common sense.
 Having a first aid kit ensures you have all the tools needed during an emergency and this one from Surviveware is small enough to carry on your backpack and contains everything you need:

-- DURABLE, STRONG AND DESIGNED TO LAST.
+- DURABLE, STRONG AND BUILT TO LAST.
 Made from 600D Polyester this first aid kit comes in the strongest bag in its price class.
-Our large stainless steel scissors can cut through clothing or seatbelts and forget about flimsy plastic containers that break when under pressure
+Our large stainless steel scissors can cut through clothing or seat belts.
+Forget about flimsy plastic containers that break while under pressure.

 - COMPACT, LIGHT AND PORTABLE.
-Th-s first-aid kit comes with 100 essential basic life-saving items while weighing only 1 pound.
-It measures 5.5 x 7.5 x 3.5 inches and can fit into your car's glove box.
+This first-aid kit comes with 100 essential life-saving items.
+It weighs only 1 pound and measures 5.5 x 7.5 x 3.5 inches to fit into your car's glove box.
 The MOLLE compatible straps on the back allow the user to wear it on other bags or your belt.
-Take it with you on road trips, hiking, backpacking, camping, traveling or at home, school or the workplace.
-The water resistant bag and waterproof inner laminate bags protect all items against moisture
+Carry it in your backpack, truck, RV, motorcycle or in backcountry.

 - WATERPROOF INNER CONTENTS.
-The bag is water resistant and all inner items are protected from water in durable zip-top laminate baggies.
+The bag is water-resistant.
+All inner items are protected from water in durable zip-top laminate baggies.
 This means your supplies are safe and secure around any marine or boat environment.

-- ORGANIZATION IS KEY DURING TIMES OF CRISIS.
+- ORGANIZATION IS THE KEY TO SURVIVE.
 Each inner sleeve is labeled according to its function.
-During stressful situations all items can easily be retrieved and afterwards replaced in an orderly fashion.
+During stressful situations, all items can found and used.
+Afterwards all supplies can be replaced in an orderly fashion.
 You also have a separate zip pouch for your own prescription medication.

 7) Soothe insect bites with a dab of toothpaste.